hpcc-systems/HPCC-Platform/plugins/redis/README.md

 The **redis-server** package comes with the redis client **redis-cli**.
 This can be used to send and receive commands to and from the server, invoked by `redis-cli` or, for example, `redis-cli -p 6380` to connect to the redis-cache on port 6380 (assuming one has been started).

-Perhaps on of the most handy uses of **redis-cli** is the ability to monitor all commands issued to the server via the redis command `MONITOR`. `INFO ALL` is also a useful command for listing the server and cache settings and statistics. *Note:* that if **requirepass** is activated **redis-cli** with require you to authenticate via `AUTH <passcode>`.
+Perhaps one of the most handy uses of **redis-cli** is the ability to monitor all commands issued to the server via the redis command `MONITOR`. `INFO ALL` is also a useful command for listing the server and cache settings and statistics. *Note:* that if **requirepass** is activated **redis-cli** with require you to authenticate via `AUTH <passcode>`.

 Further [documentation](http://redis.io/documentation) is available with a full list of redis [commands](http://redis.io/commands).